F0903/AutoPower/README.md

 ## Uninstallation

-Open the directory where you placed the service executable, here you should have saved the provided scripts from the Installation step.
-Then just run the uninstall_service.ps1 script.
+Open the directory where you placed the service executable, then just run the uninstall_service.ps1 script.
 Note that a restart might be required to completely remove it.
 Afterwards you can delete the directory.

-If you did not save the installation scripts, open a PowerShell session with Admin rights.
-Then just type `sc.exe delete AutoPower` and follow as above.